4-H Poultry Judging

 Teams

-During competition, teams are divided so that no two contestants from the same team will be in the same group.
+During the competition, teams are divided so that no two contestants from the same team will be in the same group.
 Groups remain together throughout the contest.

 Individuals are allowed to compete who are not members of a team.